pavelmc/amake/Donations_Funding.md

 # About donations and founding #

-No payment of whatsoever is required to use this code: this is [Free/Libre Software](https://en.wikipedia.org/wiki/Software_Libre), nevertheless donations and funding are very welcomed.
+No payment of whatsoever is required to use this code: this is [Free/Libre Software](https://en.wikipedia.org/wiki/Software_Libre), nevertheless donations  are very welcomed.

-I live in the Cuba island and the Internet is very expensive here; you can help me stay connected by fund me or simply donate the cost of a beer/coffee if you like to do so, of course more than one is allowed ;-)
+I live in the Cuba island and the Internet is very expensive here; you can help me stay connected or simply donate the cost of a beer/coffee if you like to do so, of course more than one is allowed ;-)

+Arduino or arduino compatible boards are not a easy to get items here also, you can donate some of your - not used boards - I can put them to work here, also compatible devices and shields are welcomed.

-If you like to contribute in this way please contact the author at pavelmc@gmail.com for instructions on how to do it.
+If you like to contribute in any way please contact the author at pavelmc@gmail.com for instructions on how to do it.

 Thanks in advance.